 I’m happy to use the term anti-vax instead of anti-vaccine.

-Words and expressions enter our language every day, and I often check the list of new words entering the Oxford English Dictionary.
+Words and expressions enter our language every day, and I often check some lists of new words entering our dictionaries.

 And yes, Oxford lists the phrasal verb.